TFact-96/ProgTheorie/README.md

 - #### Self Learning algorithm

-These can be found in the folder `Algorithms`.
+These can be found in the folder `algorithms`.
+The `visualization` folder contains files to graph chains and stability over time.
+In the `classes` folder the gridpoint, grid and node classes created.